 cripple

-Original logo design of cripple was created by Mia Navarro, established in twenty twenty.
+Additional code support for this website has been provided by Mariah Barden Jones who is available for design work and can be found at seahorsegirl.world.
+Original logo design of cripple was created by Mia Navarro, in 2020.
 Mia is also available for design work and can be found at mianavarro.com

 Image description, alt text embedded: The first iteration of the cripple logo of 2020.
 It is of a neon green rectangle with black, thin and wonky lettering that spells out the word cripple.
 It was designed by Mia Navarro and feels a bit eerie and unsettling.
 The letters were created using steel wire, photography, and digital drawing.